-When you request your free Analysis, you’ll get a referral to one of only 200 financial advisors in the country who have met the rigorous requirements to be a Bank On Yourself Authorized Advisor.
+When you request your free Analysis, you’ll get a referral to one of only 200 financial representatives in the country who have met the rigorous requirements to be a Bank On Yourself Professional.
 You won’t be asked to buy anything and they can answer any questions you may still have.

 1 “Are We Buying High All Over Again?”, by Carl Richards, The New York Times, February 22, 2011